-I have mama friends all over the country who bake, cut hair, sell luxury skincare and essential oils, write online, teach international students, take photos, do taxes, do hair, manage advertising departments, deliver babies, work on movie sets, work the late-night ER shift, run non-profits, and renovate houses.
+I have mama friends all over the country who bake, cut hair, sell luxury skincare and essential oils, write online, teach international students, take photos, do taxes, manage advertising departments, deliver babies, work on movie sets, work the late-night ER shift, run non-profits, and renovate houses.
 And they all do their work while faithfully caring for home, hearth, and hungry children.

 So when I recently saw a headline on a popular website for an interview with a CEO mama of two that touted her “productivity hacks” for being a working mom, I couldn’t click fast enough.

 The interview teased the reader with an example of a high-powered mom looking glamorous in NYC but failed to deliver anything that resembled a usable “productivity hack” for the average mama.
 The only tip that was worth anything instructed the reader to “outsource grocery shopping and all errands,” using an app like Instacart to have your groceries delivered–but even this one is limited.
-Yes, ordering your groceries to be delivered helps save time, but you pay for the service.
-And if you live outside of the city?
+Yes, ordering your groceries to be delivered helps save time, and you pay for the service.
+But if you live outside of an urban or suburban area?
 Not an option.

 The interview teased the reader with an example of a high-powered mom looking glamorous in NYC but failed to deliver anything that resembled a usable “productivity hack” for the average mama.

 It sets up unrealistic expectations for young women headed toward motherhood.
-It glamorizes being away from your children (the Instagramable galas! the four day conferences!), when most mothers struggle to even enjoy the extended time apart.
-It subtly throws shade on all the mothers who have to bring their kids along on the side hustle…I wonder if CEO mom ever has to bribe her eighteen-month-old with an iPhone game just so she can sign a contract at the post office?
+It glamorizes being away from your children (the Instagramable galas! the four-day conferences!) when most mothers struggle to even enjoy the extended time apart.
+It subtly throws shade on all the mothers who have to bring their kids along on the side hustle.
+I wonder if CEO mom ever has to bribe her eighteen-month-old with an iPhone game just so she can sign a contract at the post office?
 Or go without a date night with her husband for months because they juggle taking care of the children on opposite shifts and can’t afford a babysitter?

 Again, this isn’t a personal attack on this particular woman.
 I’m just sick of the most privileged percent of moms being thrust at the rest of us like some kind of over-scheduled, highly manicured standard to attain.
 No thanks.

 I want to hear about the productivity hacks of a mom of four who runs her own business and still makes chili on Tuesday nights.
 Is that asking too much from women?
 Of course not.
 I know her; she lives a couple of miles from me.

 I say, let the Hollywood-ized Us Weekly version of the “working mom” ideal d-i-e!
-If you are lucky enough to have one or two friends like the ones I’ve described, then you don’t need another glossy mag telling you what the ideal “working mom” should look like either–because you have her right in front of you.
+If you are lucky enough to have one or two friends like the ones I’ve described, then you don’t need another glossy mag telling you what the ideal “working mom” should look like–because you have her right in front of you.